waseemkhalo/test_drive/README.md

 # Introduction
 Welcome to my Flutter Random Word Application!
-This project marks the beginning of my journey with Flutter, a popular UI toolkit for building natively compiled applications.
+This project marks the beginning of my journey with Flutter.
 The essence of this application is its simplicity and focus on user interaction with words.

 ## Features
 - **Random Word Generator:** Upon launching the app, users are greeted with a randomly generated word.
 This feature is the core of the application, providing a unique word each time.